Patchly - The Pure Patcher Plugin

 }

-Note: When doing ./gradlew runServer for testing, you cannot have Patchly.jar in the ./mods folder as well as your dependency.
+./gradlew runServerfor testing, you cannot have Patchly.jar in the ./mods folder as well as your dependency.
 This is because the devserver will scan your deps and find your Patchly.jar's manifest.json and register it also as it's own pack. if it also exists in ./mods/ then it will register twice and die.
 You do not need Patchly.jar in your mods/ folder anyways, so just delete it lol

-If both standalone Patchly.jar and a bundling mod are installed in the same JVM, the first to load claims ownership via the patcher.owner system property; the other defers and noops.
+If both standalone Patchly.jar and a bundling mod are installed in the same JVM, each votes its version and the newest one becomes the single active owner; older copies defer and noop.
+The decision is final at boot.
 No duplicate work, no conflicts.

 Notes